It doesn’t get much better than that last, sun-soaked, springtime ski run high in the Colorado Rocky Mountains. Or does it?

 You might be shocked to learn how the locals of Vail and Aspen feel about the winter wind down.
 Even die-hard cold weather sports fanatics, originally lured to the area by the stellar skiing and snowboarding conditions, are stoked for the arrival of warmer temps.
 And shockingly, it isn’t all about getting rid of the tourists.
 In fact, it’s the opposite.
 Extreme athletes, music lovers, and foodies will all find something to love in the lush Rocky Mountains.
 For one, it never gets oppressively hot.
 So when the skiers and shredders replace their winter gear with mountain bikes, hiking boots, and kayaks the weather is just right.
 So if you enjoy the crisp, mountain air, why not get after it like a Colorado Rocky Mountain local this summer?

 The stellar mountain biking scene attracts tons of tourists, but is also a favorite among the locals.
 Pumping up the mountain can be just as scenic as riding down when on a mountain bike.
 “Someone once said that you have to train extremely hard to be ordinary in this town.
-In a community full of active people, training for a race and playing in the great outdoors is what you do,” says Manor Vail Lodge’s Nicole Martin.
+In a community full of active people, training for a race and playing in the great outdoors is what you do,” says Nicole Martin from Manor Vail Lodge, A Destination Hotel.

 Think you’re in shape?
 Test your fitness prowess and start training for next year’s Leadville Trail 100 MTB Bike Race.
 It’s the ultimate bike challenge that will push your body and mind to the limit with a total elevation gain of 11,000 feet with a time limit to finish of under 12 hours.
 “If you make it, you can earn the famous belt buckle.
 The faster you finish, the bigger the buckle.
 However, it is not just about the prize.
 It’s about the opportunity to participate in this one-of-a-kind mountain bike race set in the highest town in Colorado.
 It is also quite incredible what the human body can do, and the Leadville 100 teaches you that.”